 Soap should be one of the easiest products to switch out since natural soaps abound and we have yet to try one that doesn't work.
 As long as it is not leaving you stinky then you're probably good!
 In fact, you may want to consider lathering up less since Vitamin D that is produced on the skin's surface takes 24 hours to absorb into the body.
 If you're washing all over on a daily basis you may be literally washing away your vitamins!
 Try just washing the parts that are prone to smell or to bacteria build-up and consider leaving the other areas of your body (like your forearms and legs) for a weekly soap-up.
 Want to make your own soap?
 Wellness Mama has oodles of info on their website, including several different recipes (you'll also find advice on how to make other body care products, including deodorant, shampoo, and face masks).

 Our grandmother was a Mary Kay rep which meant we grew up slathering all kinds of frighteningly toxic creams and lotions on our skin.
 Nowadays you'll find us using some version of cocoa butter and shea butter, like Samantha Gladish's Love Your Body Butter or Parkdale Butter.
 When it comes to face cream we've switched to Argan Oil (Kim uses Sola Balancing Face Oil) or occasionally other serums like those from Audacite.
 But aside from the deep winter months when the wind and air take a beating to our faces we figure our skin shouldn't need anything if we're staying properly hydrated. ;)

 Looking for more tips on how to green your personal care products?
-Join us Thursday, April 14th for our free Eco Woman webinar.
+Join our FREE Resource Library.